ktorio/ktor-documentation/topics/client-create-multiplatform-application.md

 </tldr>

 <link-summary>
-Learn how to use Ktor client in a Kotlin Multiplatform Mobile application.
+Learn how to use the Ktor client in a Kotlin Multiplatform Mobile application.
 </link-summary>

 The Ktor HTTP client can be used in multiplatform projects.
 In this tutorial, we'll create a simple Kotlin Multiplatform